vesoft-inc/nebula-chaos/README.md

 Start all services, disturb (random kill a storage service, truncate some bytes from last wal of specified space and part, restart) while write a circle, then check data integrity.

 #### [random_kill_with_int_vid](conf/random_kill_with_int_vid.json)
-Start all services, disturb (random kill and restart a storage service) while write and read using integer vid.
+Use integer vid, start all services, disturb (random kill and restart a storage service) while write and read using integer vid.

 #### [random_kill_with_string_vid](conf/random_kill_with_string_vid.json)
-Start all services, disturb (random kill and restart a storage service) while write and read using string vid.
+Use string vid, start all services, disturb (random kill and restart a storage service) while write and read using string vid.

 #### [kill_all](conf/kill_all_plan.json)
 Start all services, kill all storage services and restart while writing.